3 Ways Alcohol and Incontinence are Connected in Conflict

 How to prevent incontinence when drinking

-If you’re prone to urinary incontinence, these are some steps you can take in order to minimize accidents.
+If you’re prone to urinary incontinence, alcohol and incontinence is in conflict.
+You love that drink and hate the compounded results.
+These are some steps you can take to minimize accidents.

 • Hydrating with water before you drink alcohol dilutes the alcohol sugars that can irritate your bladder.